 Is the Open Interest indicator applicable to all types of charts on FYERS?

 Not all indicators are suitable for every market instrument—and the Open Interest (OI) indicator is a perfect example.
-On FYERS platforms, this indicator is tailored specifically for derivative instruments like Futures and Options.
+On FYERS platforms, OI is designed for derivatives only.
+It reflects the number of outstanding (open) contracts and is useful for gauging sentiment, the strength behind price moves, and potential reversals in F&O.

-Where the OI indicator works?
+Where the OI indicator works

 • Stock Futures